CompuCell3D/CompuCell3DReferenceManual/docs/secretion.rst

    pixels and in contact with cells listed the last argument of the function call

-7.`` secreteInsideCellAtCOM`` – secretion at the center of mass of the cell
+7. ``secreteInsideCellAtCOM`` – secretion at the center of mass of the cell

 and 6 uptake modes: